SCIENCE ILLUSTRATION

 impacts to coral reefs

-This illustration shows the differences in coral reef ecosystems before major human impacts (pre-Anthropocene) in contrast to the many impacts of humans activities on reefs today.
+This illustration shows the differences in coral reef ecosystems before major human impacts (pre-Anthropocene) in contrast to the many impacts of human activities on reefs today.

 This visualization depicts the history of key events affecting coral reef fisheries management in Hawaiʻi.